top of page

 • Mar 9

-• 2 min read
+• 4 min read

 Thursley has a fine history of supporting artists and this entry adds current and historic paintings of the village.
 We would welcome any new entries be they current or in the past.
-See also the entry for Thursley's Artists Through the Ages as it provides some background on some of the artists featured.
+See also the entry for Thursley's Artists Through the Ages as it provides some more background on some of the artists featured.

 Three paintings by John Hassell